Indezine Logo

 Figure 3: Both presentations in Slide Sorter view

-8. Now that we have everything in place, as shown in Figure 3, above, we'll select slides from the source presentation and drop them within the destination presentation.
-Within the source presentation, select the slides you want to copy, as shown on the right within Figure 4.
+8. With both presentations arranged as shown in Figure 3, above, the next step is to transfer slides from the source presentation to the destination presentation.
+Within the source presentation, select the slides to be copied, as shown on the right side of Figure 4, below.

 9. Slides to be copied selected